jaeyk/comp_thinking_social_science/references.md

 Gillespie, C. and Lovelace, R. (2017).
 [Efficienct R Programming](https://csgillespie.github.io/efficientR/).
 O'Reilly Media, Inc.

 - If you don't have time to read the entire book, then read at laest ch.4 Efficient work flow.
-Having strong fundamentals yields an increasing return and comes in handy especially when your project scales up.

 Grolemund, G. and Wickham, H. (2017).
 [R for Data Science](http://r4ds.had.co.nz/).
 O'Reilly Media, Inc.

+- The book is accessible and also provides a strong foundation in R and programming in general.
+I strongly agree with their claim that "writing code is similar in many ways to writing prose".

 Wickham, H. (2015).
 [R Packages](http://r-pkgs.had.co.nz/).
 O'Reily Media, Inc.